surveyjs/survey-library/docs/design-survey-predefine-answers.md

 # Populate Form Fields

 SurveyJS Form Library allows you to control and populate form fields programmatically.
-This help topic describes how to set a single or multiple question values in code and how to specify a default value for a survey question.
+This help topic describes how to set one or more question values in code and how to specify a default value for a survey question.

 - [Single Question Value](#single-question-value)
 - [Multiple Question Values](#multiple-question-values)